richardbishop/LoadRunnerSamples/README.md

 ReadWriteExternalFile   - Sample script which writes to and reads from an external file

+ReturnCharacterXFromString - Return a single character from a a string

 ReverseString           - Script which reverses a LoadRunner string e.g. ABCDEF becomes FEDCBA

 SaveGravatar            - Create MD5 hash of parameterised value (email address), check hash value at gravatar.com.